The length of time each item appears on your credit report depends on the type of information involved.

 Can you remove collections from a credit report in Canada?

 You must verify who the legal owner of the debt is, the initial creditor or collection agency, by asking them to provide a letter proving that they own the debt.
-The letter should include the original creditor’s name, amount owed, and whether it’s still collectible under the statute of limitations.
+The letter should include the original creditor’s name, the amount owed, and whether it’s still collectible under the statute of limitations.

 How long do collections stay on your credit report after they are paid?